IAMColumbia/super-roll-a-ball/README.md

 - Mission complete UI menu with functional replay level  / quit to main menu buttons (minimum).
 - Playable web build on itch.io
    - Itch page must have good production values (custom colors, title, credits for any external assets you did not create, appropriate game aspect ratio / resolution, no scrolling horizontally, etc.)

+## Unity project info / dependencies
+If you are cloning the project fresh, these will be installed automatically.
+Be sure to install these first if you import the .unitypackage into an existing project.
+- URP project created with Unity 2022.3.5
+- Uses the following packages
+   - New input system
+   - Cinemachine
+   - TextMeshPro
+   - ProBuilder
+   - ProGrids

+## Installation

+### Starting a new project

+### Adding to an existing project

+## Example scene

+Open `David Test Scene` to see an example of the core prefabs and functionality.

+## Using triggers

+## Setting up the Menus / Build settings